chromium/axiom/doc/explainer.md

 ![Diagram of File System access with Axiom](fs-with-axiom.png)

 Here, your client application always conducts file system access via to the Axiom API.
-File System drivers, provided by third parties, or by yourself, handle the access to and from the underlying store.
-If you have special needs you can implement your own messaging transport, and leverage the Axiom API and streaming file systems for the rest.
+File System drivers, provided by third parties (or your own) handle the access to and from the underlying storage.
+If you have special needs you can implement your own messaging transport and leverage the Axiom API and streaming file systems for the rest.

 ## Processes and Streams